Skeleton Clustering: Dimension-Free Density-based Clustering: Asymptotic Theory of Edge Weight Estimation

-Here $(j,\ell)\in E$ means that there is an edge between knots $c_j,c_\ell$ in the Delaunay Triangulation.
+~~~~We start with the convergence rate of the VD.
+We consider the following condition: \begin{itemize} \item[\textbf{(B1)}] There exists a constant $c_0$ such that the minimal knot size $\min_{(j,\ell)\in E} \mathbb{P}(A_{j\ell})\geq \frac{c_0}{k}$ and $\min_{(j,\ell)\in E}\|c_j-c_\ell\|\geq \frac{c_0}{k^{1/d}}$. \end{itemize} where $(j,\ell)\in E$ means that there is an edge between knots $c_j,c_\ell$ in the Delaunay Triangulation.
 Condition (B1) is a condition requiring that no Voronoi cell $A_{j\ell}$ has a particularly small size and all edges have sufficient length.
-This condition is mild because when the dimension of data $d$ is fixed, the total number of edges of the Delaunay triangulation of $k$ points scale at rate $O(k)$.
+This condition is mild because when the dimension of data $d$ is fixed, the total number of edges in the Delaunay triangulation of $k$ points scale at rate $O(k)$ \citep{CompGeometry}.
 Because the volume shrinks at rate $O(k^{-1})$, the distance is expected to shrink at rate $O(k^{-1/d})$.